 The grass spider is known to be a funnel-web builder.
 You’ll easily know your yard and lawn has them by noticing the little funnel-like webs they build in the grass.
 They may use grass blades to build their funnel webs in between them.

 The web constructed by grass spiders in your lawn is not sticky.
 To compensate for this, the spider runs very fast.
-Sometimes, unsuspecting insects wander into the funnel and get themselves entangled by the web.
+Sometimes, unsuspecting insects wander into the funnel and get themselves entangled in the web.

 You might start to notice these little creatures enter your house as winter approaches.
 This is because they are escaping the low temperatures outside and opting for the warmth in the house.

-This should not scare you because Grass spiders are not dangerous to humans.
+This should not scare you because grass spiders are not dangerous to humans.
 They will die with the onset of winter because of the harsh weather conditions.

 2. Wolf Spider